 Even the most active women reel under extreme fatigue when those PMS symptoms hit home.
 Yes, we will skip the gym, sleep in late and want to plunk on the couch, expecting you to bring us food, water, comforter, our phone and charger.
 Don’t poke us with those passive-aggressive reminders about missing workout or casual remarks about our laziness.
 Rest assured we will be up and about soon but let us do it at our own pace.

 Related reading: This is why the world of relationships won’t be the same without PMS

-5. When we go through the monthly crying spell
+5. When we go through those spells of sobbing

 7. Oh, the cramps!